linushak/devstarCode/README.md

 ### You are finished ###

 Congratulations!
-You are finished!
-If the Alien War Ship is still alive, help out your colleagues!
+You are finished and you have shut down the Alien War Ship.
+You can now title yourself a Dev Star.
+Check out the Hall of Fame on the dashboard for your final ranking!

 ### Next Step ###